-Ms Dunne has a wealth of experience in senior positions across industry.
+Ms Dunne has extensive experience in senior positions across industry.
 She worked for IBM for eleven years in financial, marketing and management positions and spent five years with KPMG Consulting working across a broad spectrum of industry and project areas that focused on improved business processes and implementation of new technology.